-New for 2017, the Samsung Chromebook Plus is a surprisingly good teaching tool, even under less-than-ideal conditions in Kabul, Afghanistan.
+New for 2017, the Samsung Chromebook Plus is a surprisingly good teaching and programming tool, even under less-than-ideal conditions in Kabul, Afghanistan.

 I’m not going to go over the hardware specs, comparisons with other devices, or price / release information here, since there are a thousand reviews of this device online already (many of which influenced my decision to buy one).
 I’ll focus more on my specific experience with it: that of a Drupal developer conducting training sessions in an extremely difficult training environment.

 I’m no stranger to Chromebooks; my Toshiba Chromebook 2 served me well through some very rough use on travels ranging from Chicago to Tijuana to Goa.
 An entrepreneur I did some consulting work for ended up liking it so much she bought it from me for a last-minute work trip to Malaysia before using it as a daily driver for about a year; as far as I know, she’s still using it in Bangalore.